Customer examining a bottle of red wine with guidance from a wine shop salesperson.

 • Are there herbs, spices, or sweetness?

 These details help your wine expert match acidity, tannins, spice tolerance, and flavor intensity to the food.
-You do not need to follow the textbook pairing they propose, but the conversation will always guide you to a better and more harmonious choice.
+You do not need to follow every pairing rule they suggest, but the conversation will always guide you toward a more harmonious choice.

 The occasion and the cuisine shape the ideal wine.
 Mentioning the meal, its origin, and the style of gathering helps your expert refine the recommendation with precision.